teddytennant/biomed-chat/README.md

 - Uses large language models (Grok-4 or local Qwen 2.5 7B) with a biomedical-engineering focus

 **What this tool is NOT and will NEVER be:**
+- A replacement for a licensed physician or clinical decision support system

 **📖 Quick Links:**